reeteshz/dengue-disease-prediction/README.md

 - How does humidity level correlate with total cases?
 - Does Vegetation Index play any role in disease spread?

-## Application of the CRISP-DM Process:
+## Application of the CRISP-DM Process

 ## Dataset
 The features in this dataset - dengue_features_train.csv: